Cancelled expressways in Toronto: Ongoing political debate

 In the subsequent decades, the Peel Region and York Region suburbs of Toronto have expanded greatly in population and industrial development.
 The availability of land for development and pro-development municipal governments has led to extensive residential and industrial development.
-An extensive highway network has been developed of Highways 403, 407, 410, 427 and 404 within those suburbs.
-In comparison, the city has not built any new expressways since the cancellation of the Spadina.
+An extensive highway network has been developed of Highways 403, 407, 410, 427 and 404 within those suburbs, and all these freeways remain in the provincial inventory at the present.

+In comparison, Metro Toronto has not built any new expressways since the cancellation of the Spadina, with new expressways instead constructed by the province with some later being downloaded to municipal control.
+The province's planned routing for the Belfield Expressway was revised so that it would not cross through Malton towards Brampton but instead terminate at Toronto International Airport; the province also expropriated the right-of-way and opened the freeway as Highway 409.
+The segment of Highway 404 in Metro Toronto was originally intended as a northern extension of the Don Valley Parkway between Sheppard Ave and Steeles Ave, while the province would continue it into York Region, although the province ending up assuming that entire project within Metro.
+Highway 400 initially stopped at Jane Street where the province left it, although the route was later extended to Weston Road as Black Creek Drive (scaled down to a four lane at-grade expressway, instead of a six lane freeway) and transferred from the province to Metro Toronto upon completion in 1982.
+Highway 2A and a section of QEW (the segment east of Highway 427, re-designated as part of the Gardiner) were downloaded to municipal control in 1997, causing local politicians to criticize these transfers as a financial burden on Toronto.

 As an alternative to road construction, the city and province have made efforts to expand TTC services and the GO Transit commuter train service.
 Although TTC ridership declined in the 1980s and 1990s, it has recently begun to reverse the trend.
 In 2008, a new record for ridership was set, indicating a growing demand for alternatives to private vehicles for personal transportation.
 Since the expressways reached capacity in the 1970s, commuting has been handled by increased transit, to the point that only 10% of commuters use the Gardiner Expressway to get downtown, according to 2006 figures.